keygen-sh/request_migrations/README.md

 will do.
 You could, for example, migrate the response body, or mutate the headers, or even change the response's status code.

+The `response` method can be used multiple times per-migration.

 ### Request migrations

 Request migrations define a change on a request.
 For example, modifying a request's